+Phase four drilling for metallurgical test work purposes is also now under way, as previously reported by the Company2.
 This is part of Dakota's efforts to fast-track future feasibility study work, made possible by Dakota's strong cash position.
-Two extra diamond rigs are being mobilised to site to facilitate this, bringing the total to five diamond rigs operational on site.
+Two extra diamond rigs have now been mobilised to site to facilitate this, bringing the total to five diamond rigs operational on site.